fsaudm/Streaming_QLlama/README.md

 ```

 ## Quantization
-The Llama-3.1 8B model was quantized to 4-bit precision using the QLoRA algorithm and the bitsandbytes' implementation.
+The Llama-3.1 8B model was quantized to 4-bit precision using the QLoRA algorithm and the bitsandbytes implementation.
 This script allows you to replicate the quantization on this and other models following the same 4-bit configuration.
 The quantization_config used:

 ```
 quantization_config = BitsAndBytesConfig(